 At the crux of it, you’ve stopped believing that anything is possible for you.
 You’ve hit a pause on dreaming big and applying that powerful ingredient of faith and action to your mission.
 This is the truth of the matter.

 The acceptance of a low state has a significant impact on a wide variety of daily life choices.
 This, in turn, causes other things not to go your way, and that’s why you have lost all your hope and are not interested in anything that happens in your life.

 We must make it a habit to remember that it’s the small choices we make daily to connect with meaning, stand tall regardless of the challenges and uncertainty, and walk towards our greatest vision boldly.

 Don’t get me wrong, I know it’s not easy.
 But it is a process, and it can be mastered with practice.
 It takes effort to make the “right” choices.

 That process starts with identity.
-Once you identify who you want to become and contrast this with where you currently are, you can being to operate your life by a series of principles and rules that support your vision of your future self.
+Once you identify who you want to become and contrast this with where you currently are, you can begin your life with a series of principles and rules supporting your vision of your future self.

 In other words, it all stems from an attitude that has reconnected with the magic of possibility.

 Why Do We Experience a Loss of Interest?